jusanherndon/archpi-setup/README.md

 using the --skip-tags "tag, name"

+or run just the tagged tasks with --tags "tag name"

 - user: used for skipping user config
 - packages: skipping package installation
 - local: skipping local language and time setup